 Our results show that there is indeed a difference between integer and half-integer spins if limit cycle and signal are kept fixed while the spin number $S$ is changed.
 However, we also find that the situation is entirely different if one is allowed to change the limit cycle for each $S$.
 In this case, a half-integer vs.\ integer effect appears to be absent in the maximum amount of quantum synchronization that can be achieved in a spin-$S$ system.

 This paper is organized as follows.
 We first present the model and framework of quantum synchronization in Sec.~\ref{sec:Singlespin}, highlighting the difference in limit-cycle stabilization between integer spins and half-integer spins.
 Subsequently, in Sec.~\ref{sec:ELC}, we present results on the synchronization of a spin-$\frac{3}{2}$ and spin-$2$ system and show how the anti-symmetrical generation of coherences leads to synchronization blockade.
 In Sec.~\ref{sec:epsilon2} and Sec.~\ref{sec:nELC}, we show respectively how the choice of a different signal strength and a different limit cycle affect synchronization.
-In Sec.~\ref{sec:Compare}, we numerically optimize the different limit-cycles introduced so far to maximize the overall level of synchronization up to $S=3$.
+In Sec.~\ref{sec:Compare}, we discuss our numerical results for the synchronization measure for different spin values ($S=1$ to $S=3$) and different (types of) limit cycles and compare them to an analytical upper bound that is derived in App.~\ref{app:C}.
 Finally, we summarize and draw our conclusions in Sec.~\ref{sec:conclusions}.